chabulhwi/tpil-solutions/quiz/chapter02.md

 ## Question 34

-There's an error in the following code; fix the definition of the dependent function `f`.
+There's an error in the following code.
+Fix the definition of the dependent function `f`.

 ```lean